Happy Bicentennial Day! A Brief Costa Rican History

 Indigenous Costa Ricans lived in smallish groups under chiefs called caciques.
 The country’s most sophisticated pre-Columbian civilizations left behind some interesting ruins at Guayabo, plus a lot of mysterious stone spheres near Sierpe.
 But Costa Rica, far from the power centers of the Aztecs and Incas, and just beyond the sphere of the Mayans, developed independently of these Latin American empires.
 Artifacts at Guayabo suggest that the early Ticos knew how to fight, but they didn’t have all that many people to fight with.

 And then Christopher Columbus came along.
 He “discovered” Costa Rica in 1502, landing on an island off Limón.
 But the first Spaniards to set foot on Costa Rican soil found this rugged jungle somewhat impenetrable, and they sailed on.
 Costa Rica, “Rich Coast,” reportedly got its name because later Spanish arrivals encountered natives with gold jewelry that they had probably acquired by trade.

-Spain waited 60 years to conquer the country, which at the time was not seem as very desirable (perhaps because there was no ziplining yet).
+Spain waited 60 years to conquer the country, which at the time was not seen as very desirable (perhaps because there was no ziplining yet).
 The first Spanish settlement, in 1561, was a fort called Castillo de Garcimuñoz, probably located in the modern canton of Santa Ana.